Landforms of the Great Lakes - Fine Art Print Map

-The Great Lakes are a particularly beautiful collection of linked
+The Great Lakes are, cartographically, a particularly beautiful

-shapes.
-They also mark the southern edge of the Laurentian Shield
+sheet.
+They mark the southern edge of the Laurentian Shield covering

-planed the shield to bare rock and very low relief.
-Their weight depressed its
+shield down to bare rock and very low relief.
+The weight depressed its

-center, now Hudson Bay, the destination of the region’s
+center, now Hudson Bay, into which the region’s northern rivers drain.

 Dimensions: All map dimensions are approximate.